 WBUUC members donate funds and thousands of volunteer hours to build affordable housing in the East Metro area.

 Two Sundays a month WBUUC gives away the offertory collection to a nonprofit chosen by the Social Action Committee.
-In 2013 over $63,000 went to over 15 different organizations and programs.
+Donations usually are in the $50,000 to $70,000 range.
 Read more

 Service Trips